 She was awarded the Chartered Institute of Taxation’s Fellowship Medal for the best fellowship submission of the year in 2014.

-Sharon is a joint author of McKie on Statutory Residence.
+Simon is a joint author of our McKie on Statutory Residence.

 Tim Palmer CTA ATT